Theatre Welfare Resources

 We are committed to making sure that the ADC Theatre and Corpus Playroom are places in which people feel safe and supported, both as creatives and individuals.
 We are taking steps to formalise a welfare policy which applies specifically to our venues, but have listed and linked other resources below which we hope will be useful to anyone putting on a show in Cambridge.

 As a department of the University of Cambridge, the ADC Theatre is committed to preventing any form of discrimination, harassment, victimisation or sexual misconduct, among its staff, the student community and our customers.
 More detail on this policy can be found on the University's website.
-We are committed to being a place in which people can feel safe, and those found to be conducting discrimination, harassment, victimisation or sexual misconduct will receive disciplinary action by being banned from future activity at the theatre and being reported to the University's Office of Student Conduct, Complaints and Appeals.
+We are committed to being a place in which people can feel safe, and those found to be conducting discrimination, harassment, victimisation or sexual misconduct will receive disciplinary action and will be subject to an investigation by the University's Office of Student Conduct, Complaints and Appeals.

 Harassment or Discrimination